alphagov/govuk-docker/README.md

 # make sure the project is built OK
 make <project>

-# tail logs for running services
-govuk-docker logs -f

-# get all the running containers
+# check if any dependencies have exited
 docker ps -a

+# tail logs for running services/dependencies
+govuk-docker logs -f publishing-api-app

+# try clearing all containers / volumes
+govuk-docker rm -sv
 ```

 ### How to: update everything!